Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Introduction

-In this work, we present a comprehensive investigation of the novel GST-467 phase-change material for optical switching and photonic computing applications.
-The complex refractive index of GST-467 was experimentally determined using spectroscopic ellipsometry, and the extracted optical constants were subsequently employed to design a silicon-on-insulator (SOI)-based photonic switch operating at a wavelength of 1550 nm.
-The switching performance was further enhanced by incorporating a segmented PCM top-cladding configuration, which significantly increased the transmission contrast between the amorphous and crystalline states.
-Moreover, the laser-induced phase transition dynamics of GST-467 were numerically analyzed to identify the optimal pulse power and width for efficient switching.
-Finally, leveraging the transmission–crystallinity relationship, the designed photonic switch was evaluated for deep neural network (DNN) inference tasks using the EMNIST and Fashion-MNIST datasets, and its performance was benchmarked against other state-of-the-art phase-change materials from the GST and GSST families.
+In this work, we present a comprehensive computational investigation of the novel GST-467 phase-change material for optical switching and photonic computing applications.
+The complex refractive index of GST-467 was determined experimentally by spectroscopic ellipsometry, and the resulting optical constants were then used to numerically design a SOI-based photonic switch operating at 1550 nm.
+The switching performance was further enhanced by incorporating a segmented PCM top-cladding configuration, which significantly increased the transmittance contrast between the amorphous and crystalline states.
+Moreover, we numerically analyzed the laser-induced phase-transition dynamics of GST-467 to identify the optimal pulse power and width for efficient switching.
+Finally, leveraging the transmittance-crystallinity relationship, the designed photonic switch was evaluated for DNN inference tasks using the EMNIST \cite{cohen_afshar_tapson_schaik_2017} and Fashion-MNIST \cite{xiao2017} datasets, and its performance was benchmarked against other state-of-the-art phase-change materials from the GST, GSST, and GSS families.